rodpcastro/rodpcastro.github.io/content/projects/colspecf/index.md

 ## References
 Fortran code for evaluating special functions is sourced from the following websites:

-1. Association for Computing Machinery.
+* Association for Computing Machinery.
 2012.
 [Collected Algorithms][calgo]
-2. Jason Blevins.
+* Jason Blevins.
 2004.
 [Alan Miller's Fortran Software][jblevins]
-3. Commonwealth Scientific and Industrial Research Organisation.
+* Commonwealth Scientific and Industrial Research Organisation.
 2004.
 [Software from Alan J. Miller][csiro]
+* Elsevier.
+2025.
+[Elsevier Data Repository][elsvdata]
+* John Burkardt.
+2025.
+[Fortran77 Source Codes][jbf77]
+* John Burkardt.
+2025.
+[Fortran90 Codes][jbf90]

+This list grows as more special functions are added to the library.

 ## License
-ColSpecF is distributed under two licenses based on code origin:

-- Code comprising original contributions by Rodrigo Castro is licensed under the MIT License.
-- Code adapted from Collected Algorithms (CALGO), published by the Association for Computing Machinery (ACM), is subject to the [ACM Software License Agreement][acmlic].

-Users must comply with the applicable license for each portion of the code.
+ColSpecF is a Fortran library distributed under multiple licenses or permissions based on code origin.
+Users must comply with the applicable license or permission for each portion of the code.
 See the [License][License File] for full details.

 <!-- links -->
 <!-- Introduction -->